Randgalt/record-builder/deconstructors.md

 JDK `record`s have implicit deconstructors that are used throughout the JDK for pattern matching, etc. However, standard Java classes do not have deconstructors.
 RecordBuilder can generate records and builders from deconstructor-style methods in any Java class.

-A deconstructor is a method in any class or interface that:
+A deconstructor is either:

+1. a method in any class or interface that:
     - returns `void`
     - is not `static`
     - has one or more parameters of type:
       - `Consumer<T>`
       - `IntConsumer`
       - `LongConsumer`
       - `DoubleConsumer`
     - is annotated with `@RecordBuilder.Deconstructor`
+2. a class or interface that is:
+   - annotated with `@RecordBuilder.Deconstructor`
+   - has one or more accessor methods annotated with `@RecordBuilder.DeconstructorAccessor`

-When RecordBuilder encounters a deconstructor method it generates a `record` that matches the deconstructor's parameters and, optionally, creates a record builder for it.
+When RecordBuilder encounters a deconstructor it generates a `record` that matches the deconstructor's parameters and, optionally, creates a record builder for it.
-The record's components are the same as the implied types of the deconstructor's parameters.
-The `record` will have a static method named `from` (you can change this) that takes an instance of the class containing the deconstructor method and returns an instance of the generated `record`.
+The record's components are the same as the implied types of the deconstructor method's parameters or the return types of the deconstructor accessors.
+The `record` will have a static method named `from` (you can change this) that takes an instance of the class containing the deconstructor and returns an instance of the generated `record`.
 In other words, it deconstructs the class instance into a data access object that can be used in pattern matching, etc.

 ## Example

+### Deconstructor method

 Given this POJO: